-- Wash If You Want: Some cooks insist that washing mushrooms leaves them waterlogged, but this advice is now getting some pushback, and for good reason.
-If your mushrooms need a quick wash, don’t worry about it!
-Just give them a quick, thorough rinse, and pat them dry or let them drain on a paper towel for a bit.
+- Cleaning Mushrooms: Some cooks insist that washing mushrooms leaves them waterlogged, but this advice is now getting some pushback, and for good reason.
+If your mushrooms need a quick wash, just give them a quick, thorough rinse and pat them dry, or let them drain on a paper towel for a bit.
 Mushrooms are already a very watery veggie, and a little extra rinse won’t hurt.

-If you can resist eating the steak bites right out of the pan, then you might want to make a quick side dish or two to go with.
+If you can resist eating the steak bites right out of the pan, then you might want to make a quick side dish or two to go with them.
 I’ve got you covered, friend.
 These easy recipes and side dish ideas will make your meal complete!

-- Potatoes: You seriously can’t go wrong with a potato dish, here – from mashed potatoes to potato wedges to these amazing Maple Mustard Roasted Potatoes, any warm and cozy spud recipe is a great choice!
+- Potatoes: You seriously can’t go wrong with a potato dish here – from mashed potatoes to Vesuvio Potatoes to these amazing Maple Mustard Roasted Potatoes, any warm and cozy spud recipe is a great choice!

-- Zoodles: I will never not love fresh zucchini noodles – they’re just so mild, healthy, and easy to cook!
-Plus, they work well with almost any sauce, from marinara to teriyaki to cream.
-For steak bites, I’m thinking Creamy Ricotta Zucchini Noodles.
-They’re easy to make, and work beautifully as a side for almost any main course.
+- Zoodles: I will always love fresh stir-fry zucchini noodles – they’re mild, healthy, and easy to cook!
+For these steak bites, I’m thinking of Creamy Ricotta Zucchini Noodles.
+They’re easy to make and work beautifully as a side for almost any main course.

-- Easy Veggies: Easy veggies can be anything you want – from an iceberg wedge to frozen peas that you boil, drain, and then top with butter.
-(If you go that route, make sure you salt the boiling water.
-You’re welcome.)
+- Easy Veggies: Easy veggies can be anything you want – from a broccoli salad to an iceberg wedge to frozen peas that you boil, drain, and then top with butter.
 But if you want something with an unforgettable flavor… you have to try these Sweet and Spicy Carrots and Green Beans!
 They’re just so good, you’ll want to make them all season long.

 Storing and Reheating Instructions

-- When you’re ready to reheat, just dump the steak, mushrooms, and any juices into a skillet or saucepan.
-Cover with a lid, and set over low heat.
-Let it heat until the steak is completely warmed through, but don’t overcook it or the steak will dry out.
+- To reheat, transfer the steak, mushrooms, and any juices into a skillet or saucepan, cover with a lid, and set over low heat.
+Let it heat until the steak is completely warmed through.

-- Yes, you can.
-Just place the cooled steak bites and mushrooms in a freezer bag, press out as much air as you can, and seal.
+- To freeze, place the cooled steak bites and mushrooms in a freezer bag, press out as much air as possible, and seal.
 Mark with the date, and freeze for up to three months.
 Thaw in the fridge before reheating.

 Air Fryer Steak Bites with Mushrooms